Cathie-Wu/2024_BioSB_MicrobiomeAssociation/README.md

 - **Sequencing Depth Adjustment**: Evaluating sequencing depth influence on diversity and species abundance.
 - **Association Analysis**: Conducting unadjusted and adjusted association analyses between microbial species and phenotypes.
 - **Mediation Analysis**: Exploring the relationship between fruit intake, species abundance, and glucose levels.

+Run the code and think about the interpretation of the plots and model output.
+In addition, consider the following questions:

+- What is the purpose of **rescaling** the microbiome table (total species abundance sum to 1), and how might it impact subsequent analyses?
+- In the **beta diversity** analysis, why is **Principal Coordinates Analysis (PCoA)** used, and what information do the first two principal coordinates provide?
+- In **PERMANOVA**, does the order of the variables matter?
+How might changing the order of the variables affect the interpretation of the results?
+- What criteria did we use to filter species before conducting association analysis?
+Why is it important to filter out less abundant and less prevalent species?
+- What are the **ACME** (Average Causal Mediation Effect) and **ADE** (Average Direct Effect), and what do they tell us about the relationship between fruit intake, *Eubacterium eligens*, and glucose levels?